angryelectron/xbmq-js/README.md

 XBee networks through MQTT messages and aims to do as little processing as possible, allowing it to run reliably and on low-power / embedded devices.

+`xbmq` does _not_ enable MQTT messages to be sent through an XBee network.
+Instead, it enables XBee API frames to be sent and received by MQTT clients.

 Quick Start
 ------------
 Install xbmq via `npm install xbmq`.